k2view-academy/K2View-Academy/articles/09_translations/06_mtables_overview.md

   * Invoke an MTable Actor, providing it with the MTable name and a map of keys and their values.
 Each key can receive one value.
   * The Actor, then, will return an array of results that match the input parameters.
 * In a Java code, 2 APIs are exposed:
-  * To return the whole MTable by its name.
+  * API that returns the whole MTable by its name.
-  * To return the array of results by the map of keys & values.
+  * API that returns the array of results by the map of keys & values.

-Each MTable can be accessible from any LU, regardless of its location in the Project.
+Each MTable can be accessible from any LU, regardless of the MTable location in the Project.

 [Click here for more information about MTable Actors.](/articles/19_Broadway/actors/09_MTable_actors.md)